ivanbgd/codecrafters-bittorrent-rust/README.md

 We only support compact mode, but that is the recommended mode in practice anyway, so it should be enough.
 https://www.bittorrent.org/beps/bep_0023.html
 The assignment itself only supports the compact mode.

+# Possible improvements

+- The Bitfiled message is optional, and a peer doesn't need to send it in case it doesn't have any piece.